raspberrypilearning/animated-story/en/step_8.md

 ### Add a new page

+--- task ---

 **Click:** the '+ Add file' button

 ![The 'Add file' button.](images/addFile.png)

 Name your new file `bella.html` and click the 'Add file' button.

+--- /task ---

+--- task ---

+Open the file `sammy.html` and copy all the html (Ctrl + C)

+Open the `bella.html` file and paste the html into it.

+--- /task ---

+--- task ---

-Change the nav bar on all pages to include a new link:
+Change the nav bar on **all three** pages to include a new link:

 --- code ---
 ---